mattgrantdev/mattgrantdev.github.io/README.md

 ## What will I find once I'm there?

 ### About
 The about tab will tell you a little about me from a professional side.
-This includes information about my work experience, personal project experience, education, and a whole lot more.
+This includes information about my work experience, education, and more.

 ### Vinyl
-That's right, there's a tab dedicated to my Vinyl collection!
-It's pretty neat.
 You'll be able to see both what's in my current Vinyl collection, and what I have on my wantlist.
 This will be updated from time to time automatically, as I have configured a GitHub Action to pull data from Discogs, and interpret it in a reactive manner.

+### My Personal Projects
+This tab will give you a little more information and links to the projects I have been working on outside of my 9-5 job as an engineer.
+They're my passion projects really, so feel free to check 'em out!

-### My SoundCloud
+### My PS Trophies
-This tab will give you a peak at my SoundCloud Showcase!
-Now, don't get your hopes up, there won't be any content from yours truly as I am not in fact talented... yet...
-BUT, I have my favorite recommendations updated on this tab from time to time from artists who are in fact very talented!
-Give it a look!
+Feel free to take a look at my Playstation Trophy Showcase.
+Here you'll find all the platinum trophies I've been able to unlock, and I'm damn proud of them.

 ### Gallery
 Here you will find photo galleries I have put together from the various places I have travelled in the past.
 I will be updating this from time to time as I travel around, which will be occurring quite a bit in the distant future once it is safe to do so (keeping COVID-19 in mind).

-### Blog
-My opinions and ramblings are certainly nonsense, but hey I still like to make an article here and there!
-Over time I'm sure the posts will get better, probably...

 ### Contact Me
 Here you will be able to contact me!
 And please feel free to, as I will read the message through and through, and maybe even send you a message back containing a picture of Jason Schwartzman, cause he's a real cool guy.